BTN Dynamic Dozen: Sea Dogs stay on top, while Knights step out

 7. Victoriaville Tigres, QMJHL (.545, -1).
 Please excuse the buzzword, but the Tigres just had a paradigm week.
 They scored 13 goals in two games and ended up going even-Stephen.
 How many times can you write this must be the most exciting offensive show in the Canadian Hockey League east of Edmonton?
 Eight players are averaging more than a point per game, with overage centre Yanni Gourde being one point from being the first in the CHL this season to hit the century mark.
 However, without better defence and goaltending, they will have questions about whether they are built for the second season.

 8. Plymouth Whalers, OHL (.544, +1).
 The big, bad Whalers, one of just three teams in the OHL to have reached the 1,000 penalty minute plateau, probably need to beat London on Friday to have any shot at finishing first in the OHL's Western Conference.
-The Knights have a four-point lead over the Whalers entering this week's play.
-The Whalers should be reinforced this week after resting gritty forward Mitchell Heard, but NHL draft prospect Tom Wilson is out three weeks with a fractured knuckle suffered in the CHL/NHL Top Prospects Game.
-No irony there, eh, David Branch?
+The Knights have a 10-point lead over the Whalers entering this week's play.
+The Whalers should be reinforced this week after resting gritty forwards Mitchell Heard and Tom Wilson last week to allow their minor injuries to heal.
+We would all be better with a week off.

 9. Calgary Hitmen, WHL (.540, -1).
 They are going to be put to the test with Medicine Hat and Edmonton back-to-back on Tuesday and Wednesday.
 Those results could clear up the Central Division pecking order faster than ProActiv.
 Calgary is still 15-2-0-0 in its last 17 games, although being five regulars short last week stemmed their momentum.
 No doubt draft-year goalie Chris Driedger will love matching up this week vs. two goalies drafted by Alberta NHL teams, the Tigers' Tyler Bunz (Edmonton Oilers) and Oil Kings' Laurent Brossoit (Calgary Flames).